Thatorness/Financial-Transactions-Analytics/README.md

 From exploratory analysis and Power BI dashboards:

-Fraud Patterns: Most fraudulent transactions occurred during late-night hours were associated with unusual merchant locations outside the customer’s normal region.
+- Fraud Patterns: Most fraudulent transactions occurred during late-night hours were associated with unusual merchant locations outside the customer’s normal region.

-Transaction Behaviour: Fraudulent transactions often had higher-than-normal amounts compared to the client’s historical average.
+- Transaction Behaviour: Fraudulent transactions often had higher-than-normal amounts compared to the client’s historical average.

-Top Clients / Regions: A small subset of clients accounted for a disproportionately high number of flagged transactions.
+- Top Clients / Regions: A small subset of clients accounted for a disproportionately high number of flagged transactions.
 Certain regions showed clusters of suspicious activity.

-Customer Profiling: Customers with higher debt-to-income ratios and lower credit scores were more likely to exhibit risky transaction behaviour.
+- Customer Profiling: Customers with higher debt-to-income ratios and lower credit scores were more likely to exhibit risky transaction behaviour.

+- Account Acquisition: The spike in 2020 was largely driven by younger demographics.
+This trend may be linked to increased employment opportunities in the regions, which could have enhanced financial inclusion and encouraged new account openings

+## Conclusion
+Fraud rates have been effectively controlled, with only 0.4% of transactions identified as fraudulent over the past nine years.

+- A notable pattern of North American workers migrating to Europe was observed, as many clients reported registered addresses in North America.

+- Online transactions continue to be the most vulnerable to fraudulent activity.

+- The high debt-to-income ratio, particularly in Sweden, suggests either unusually low per capita income or excess liquidity in the region.

+---